AfaanBilal/whisper/README.md

 Author: **[Afaan Bilal](https://afaan.dev)**

 ## Introduction
 **Whisper** is a micro-blogging platform written in Go, React Native and TypeScript.
+This is the repo for the backend API server written in Go.
 See [Whisper App](https://github.com/AfaanBilal/whisper-app) for the React Native app.

 ---